Education for a Democracy

 English in a high school education

-Few would argue that high school students should have English classes every year.
+Few would argue against high school students having English classes every year.
 Continued practice in reading and writing is useful for their other courses, in college admissions, and for doing well in the workplace.
 But there are questions whether some of the literature that students are required to read is really as worthwhile as it could be.

 Educators give many reasons for including classics of great literature in the curriculum.
 They say it provides models of good writing.
 They feel that students should be exposed to the great works of the past.
 These reasons have some validity.
 But other educational criteria ought to have weight in selecting literature for English classes: